About Dr. Mally

 Dr. Mally sold his massage school in 2011 so he could have more time to see massage clients and to develop, practice, and refine massage techniques.
 He operates a teaching practice where he works with massage therapists and their problem clients, sharing assessment techniques and strategies to help the clients.
 Selling the school also allowed Dr. Mally to travel more to teach his workshops internationally, do more DVD production, and to develop an online massage library at www.massagelibrary.com.

 Dr. Mally was inducted into the Massage Therapy Hall of Fame in 2018.

 Learn a painless and effective way of releasing trigger points!

-If you have had trigger point work you know how painful the treatments can be.
-Fortunately, there is another therapy that works synergistically with trigger point work to make it painless and even more effective.
+If you have had trigger point work, you know how painful the treatments can be.
+Fortunately, another therapy works synergistically with trigger point work to make it painless and even more effective.

-Strain Counterstrain work, also known as Positional Release, uses positioning to help reduce the pain-spasm cycle for effective trigger point release.
-Once you learn the principles of this work you can apply it anywhere in the body.
+Strain Counterstrain work, also known as Positional Release, uses positioning to help reduce the pain-spasm cycle for an effective trigger point release.
+Once you learn the principles of this work, you can apply them anywhere in the body.

 • different types of trigger points

 • how to position your client so there is no pain during treatment